 See our article on sex and love addiction for more on recognizing the difference between healthy, toxic, and abusive relationships.

-Like other mental health conditions, sex and love addiction commonly occur alongside other disorders7 like depression, anxiety, and bipolar.
-The traits of certain conditions, like ADHD and borderline personality disorder, can complicate relationships and play into struggles with love addiction.
+Like other mental health conditions, sex and love addiction commonly occur alongside other disorders like depression, anxiety, and bipolar disorder.7 The traits of certain conditions, like ADHD and borderline personality disorder, can complicate relationships and play into struggles with love addiction.

-BPD makes it difficult to regulate your emotions.
-People with BPD struggle with setting boundaries and maintaining their sense of self in relationships.
-According to the National Alliance on Mental Illness, symptoms of BPD9 can include “unstable personal relationships that alternate between idealization (‘I’m so in love!’) and devaluation (‘I hate her’),” also known as “splitting.”
+Borderline personality disorder, or BPD, makes it difficult to regulate your emotions.
+People with BPD can struggle with setting boundaries and maintaining their sense of self in relationships.
+According to the National Alliance on Mental Illness, symptoms of BPD can include “unstable personal relationships that alternate between idealization (‘I’m so in love!’) and devaluation (‘I hate her’),” also known as “splitting.”9

 The Mighty contributor Catherine Renton describes how BPD affects her romantic relationships:10

-It’s important to distinguish between BPD (which is a diagnosable disorder) and love addiction (which is not).
-These 2 conditions share some of the same symptoms, but BPD involves much more than just a predisposition to love addiction.
+It’s important to distinguish between BPD (which is a diagnosable disorder) and love addiction (which is not currently recognized as such).
+These two conditions share some of the same symptoms, but BPD involves much more than just a predisposition to love addiction.

 Removing yourself from your usual cues and getting into a recovery-focused environment is a great way to set yourself up for success.
 Plenty of residential rehabs offer programs specifically for this addiction and the unique challenges it entails.